kostafey/temporary-persistent/README.md

 ### Save buffer keybinding

-Thre is 3 cases Emacs save your temp buffer:
+There are 3 cases Emacs save your temp buffer:

 * `kill-buffer`
 * `kill-emacs`